EasySky: Incidents and accidents

 On December 31, 2012, one of EasySky's planes veered off the runway while landing in San Pedro Sula and landed in a ditch.
 There were no fatalities and only one person was hurt.

-EasySky and its parent Global Air were linked to the May 2018 Cubana de Aviación Flight 972 tragedy, in which 112 people died, through the use of a wet lease aircraft.
+EasySky and its parent Global Air were linked to the tragedy of Cubana de Aviación Flight 972 which happened on May 18, 2018, in which 112 people died, through the use of a Boeing 737-200 in a wet lease service to serve regional flights to Cubana de Aviación.

 Legal Action

 In 2018 easyGroup, licensor of the easyJet brand began legal proceedings against EasySky and Colombia-based EasyFly over use of the "easy" prefix.